Reviews You Can Rely On

 Contributions From: Adam Stout & Jonathan Sayers

-Choosing the right mouse can improve your daily work tasks, gaming experience, or even casual web browsing.
-Whether you value the reliability and simplicity of a wired connection or the freedom and portability of a wireless design, the right mouse offers the precision, comfort, and ease you need to make every interaction with your computer smoother and more enjoyable.
+Choosing the right mouse can improve your daily work tasks, gaming experience, or even casual web browsing, whether you value the reliability and simplicity of a wired connection or the freedom and portability of a wireless design.

-With over 100 mice and counting tested at our lab, we've put new investments into objectively testing these products to gauge their accuracy, response time, and customizable features.
-To match the numbers, we have a panel of testers clicking away, testing them at our lab, at home, and on group gaming raids together.
-We know that not all mice are created equal.
-They vary in shape, size, and design, each tailored for different grip styles and purposes.
-At GearLab, our mission is to help you navigate the vast array of options, offering guidance on which mouse best suits your unique needs.
+With over 100 mice and counting tested at our lab, we've put new investments into testing these products to gauge their accuracy, response time, and customizable features.
+We have a panel of testers clicking away, testing them at work, at home, and on group gaming raids together.
+Computer mice vary in shape, size, and design, each tailored for different grip styles and purposes, and our mission is to help you navigate the options.

 The Logitech MX Master 3S is the best productivity powerhouse for work with its elegant design, lightning-fast response, and two scroll wheels that will help you complete tasks quicker.

-If you work long hours or suffer from wrist strain, the Logitech MX Vertical is the ergonomic mouse with a design most likely to help you reduce the wrist-twisting tension of conventional mice.
+If you work long hours or suffer from wrist strain, the Logitech MX Vertical is an ergonomic mouse with a design that is more likely to help you reduce the wrist-twisting tension of conventional mice.

-Gaming demands higher performance standards than the rest.
-With its flawless sensor, versatile polling rate, and high counts-per-inch (CPI), the Razer Basilisk V3 is the best gaming mouse for various gaming styles.
+Gamers often demand higher performance standards from their gear.
+With its flawless sensor, ergonomic form factor, and high degree of programmability, the Razer Basilisk V3 35K is the best gaming mouse we've used.

 A mouse is just one component of an office or gaming setup.
 If you seek a full upgrade, we've also sat and sunk into different office chairs and gaming chairs for months at a time, and typed away on various styles of keyboards to find the best.

-Editor's Note: We revised our mouse review on June 17, 2025, adding in a new favorite budget ergonomic mouse from TeckNet.
+Editor's Note: We revised our review on August 18, 2025, adding in our new favorite wireless and gaming mice.

 Our Top Picks